 Your Board brings executive and financial leadership, a wide range of complementary skills and backgrounds relevant to the Company's industry including strategy and commitment to shareholder value, and strong gender, racial and ethnic diversity.
-As a group, the average tenure of the Board's nominees is approximately seven years with five of nine nominees being new to the Board since 2016.
+As a group, the average tenure of the Board's nominees is approximately eight years with five of nine nominees being new to the Board since 2016.

-The accompanying Notice of Annual Meeting, the 2022 Proxy Statement, and our 2021 Annual Report to Shareholders, which includes our audited financial statements, describe matters to be addressed at the Annual Meeting.
+The accompanying Notice of Annual Meeting, the 2023 Proxy Statement, and our 2022 Annual Report to

+Shareholders, which includes our audited financial statements, describe matters to be addressed at the Annual Meeting.
 Your vote is important and your prompt attention to these materials is greatly appreciated.
-Regardless of whether you plan to attend the Annual Meeting, we hope you will vote as soon as possible.
+Regardless of whether you plan to participate in the virtual Annual Meeting, we hope you will vote as soon as possible.
 We encourage you to carefully read the proxy statement before voting.

 On behalf of our Board of Trustees and our employees, we thank you for your continued interest in and support of our Company.
-We look forward to seeing you at the Annual Meeting.